vinkla/wordplate/README.md

    $application->setPublicPath(realpath(__DIR__));
    ```

-1. Run `composer update` and everything should work as before.
+1. Run `composer update` in the root of your project and your app should be up and running!
 </details>
 <details>
 <summary><strong>Upgrading from 5 to 6</strong></summary>